 5 Tips to combat a drop in organic traffic

 - Re-write out-of-date content – This is a great strategy for any brand that operates in an industry that is forever changing.
-Content can easily become out-of-date after 6-12 months, perhaps even sooner, so re-writing content to reflect recent changes will help keep your content fresh and of value to your readers.
+Content can easily become out-of-date after 6-12 months, perhaps even sooner, so re-writing the content to reflect recent changes will help keep your content fresh and of value to your readers.

 - Update and add external & internal links – This is another one for older posts that may be dropping off the rankings.
 Add some internal links to more recent articles of interest as well as external web pages of value that will help give your old articles more authority.

 - Review your keywords – Over time your content strategy may have changed focus, so bringing old content in line with the new strategy will help you reach your goals.

 - Expand your content – Some older posts may be a bit lightweight in terms of word count, which is a factor of quality for many search engines.
 So take time to add some more informative & useful content to older posts to give them a boost.

 - Add structured data – We’ve spoken about the importance of structured data back in March, which when used correctly should result in featured snippets appearing in Google Search results.
 This really helps with the visibility of your web pages.

 So, if you are seeing a drop in traffic levels, don’t panic.
 Diagnose the issue and then invest a little time in reviewing your content.
 It may be time to review your older content anyway, so get optimising!